 Elementary and High Schools

-Thompson’s local complement of schools includes 6 elementary schools, and 1 high school.
-All 7 schools are under the jurisdiction of the School District of Mystery Lake #2355.
+The 7 anglophone schools are under the jurisdiction of the School District of Mystery Lake #2355.
 The school district offers a French immersion program from kindergarten to grade 12 and a Cree-bilingual program from kindergarten to grade 8.
 The six elementary schools are Burntwood, Deerwood, Juniper, Riverside, Westwood and the Wapanohk Community School.

 They offer programs for kindergarten students to grade eight.
 The schools house libraries with internet access, as well as computer access in the class rooms, special needs programs, intramural sport, and many well-maintained playgrounds that also may be used by the community.